jeffblackadar/mre/docs/en/lessons/transcribe_handwriting_2.md

 	 + Set _Pricing tier_ to Free F0. (__Important__)
 11. Read the _Responsible AI Notice_ and check the box.
 12. Click _Review + create_
+13. Click _Create_
-13. Wait for a message to say _Your deployment is complete_
+14. Wait for a message to say _Your deployment is complete_
-14. Click _Go to resource_
+15. Click _Go to resource_
-15. Once we see the resource screen for _computer-vision-transcription-jhb_ we can store the keys and endpoint we'll need to access this service from your computer.
+16. Once we see the resource screen for _computer-vision-transcription-jhb_ we can store the keys and endpoint we'll need to access this service from your computer.

 ### 3. Store a secret Key and Endpoint to access Computer Vision from your machine
-To use the service we need to send a Key to an Endpoint.
+To use the service your computer program must send a Key to an Endpoint at Microsoft Azure.
 As it says on Azure: "Do not share your keys.
-Store them securely– for example, using Azure Key Vault.
-We also recommend regenerating these keys regularly.
-Only one key is necessary to make an API call."
+Store them securely..."

 To reduce the risk of inadvertently sharing your secret key, store it in a separate file in a different folder from the rest of the program you're writing.
 This helps protect your key.
-For example, if you check your code into a repository like GitHub, you can avoid checking in your secret key along with your code.
+For example, if you check your code into a repository like GitHub, you can avoid checking in the file with your secret key along with your code.
 If you don't use GitHub, don't worry, just paste your key in a place you can refer to it that is separate from your program.

 1. In the Azure Portal, open the Keys and Endpoint page of your computer-vision-transcription-jhb